PyFeeds/PyFeeds/docs/configure.rst

 Spider specific settings
 ------------------------
 Some spiders support additional settings.
-Head over to the Supported Websites section for more information on spider specific settings.
+Head over to the :ref:`Supported Websites` section for more information on spider specific settings.

 .. _example configuration: